tdspk/ReaScripts/Library Tools/README.md

 - [ ] Table of categories and their explanation
 - [ ] Category History
 - [ ] Load/Save presets
+- [ ] Navigate modes with Ctrl+1,2,3 - Ctrl+F jumps to auto-search

 # Bugs
-- [ ] Script becomes unresponsive when opening sessions with many media items
+- [ ] Script freezes due to JS_Window_Find - use built in actions instead.